 Awá, Guajajara and Ka'apor

-• Under implementation: programs specified in the Basic Environmental Plan of the Estrada de Ferro Carajás (EFC) railway.
-Initiatives in various areas are also being implemented under a long-term agreement.
+- Under implementation: programs specified in the Basic Environmental Plan of the Indigenous Component (PBA-CI) of the Carajás railway (EFC).
+Initiatives in various areas are also being implemented under a long term agreement.

 In Minas Gerais: